Pearl Options

 Real-World Example: Routing an Order

-Scenario: A trader wants to buy 10 call options on XYZ stock.
+Scenario: A professional trader is looking to buy 50 call options on a high-volume stock like Nvidia (NVDA).

 FAQs